 - Caution: Lariam may cause serious mental issues in some people.

 - Read the patient leaflet for a full list of side effects, cautions, and interactions with other drugs.

 Uses of Lariam

-Take one Lariam tablets on the same day each week, starting at least 10 days before entering malaria areas.
-Continue weekly tablets whilst in the malaria area and for four weeks after leaving.
+Adults over 45kg: Take one Lariam tablet on the same day each week, starting at least 10 days before entering malaria areas.
+If you have never taken Lariam before, it is often recommended to start earlier, 2-3 weeks before travel, in case of side effects and needing to swap to a different preventative medication.
+Continue weekly tablets whilst in the malaria region and for 4 weeks after leaving.
 The minimum course of treatment is 6 weeks.

 Checks for suitability are carried out online as part of Dr Fox consultations.
 Alternatives to Lariam tablets for malaria prevention are available through Dr Fox.

 Lariam can be taken by many people, although it is not suitable for everyone.
 Travel is often stressful and Lariam may exacerbate stress related symptoms.